ModelTC/QLLM/README.md

 ![qllm](imgs/qllm.png)

-we propose QLLM, an accurate and efficient low-bitwidth post-training quantization method designed for LLMs.
+We propose QLLM, an accurate and efficient low-bitwidth post-training quantization method designed for LLMs.

 ## 📰 News
 - [10-03-2024]  Release the code!🌟